Does the testator need to have died before a beneficiary can dispute a will?

 “If solicitors dabble in running medical agencies as well, they should be completely transparent, not use it as a way of increasing costs… it is a very sad reflection of the state of affairs of litigation.”

-Qamer Ghafoor, Managing Partner of Commercial Services and Head of Litigation, who leads the Defendant Insurance Personal Injury Department at the firm, oversaw this case and comments:
+Qamer Ghafoor, who leads our Defendant Insurance Personal Injury team, oversaw this case and comments:

 “This case acts as a useful reminder of the need for the highest standard of conduct from the legal profession, to ensure compliance with professional obligations, to have robust and effective case management processes in place, which are adhered to and enforced, and the need for transparency where legal service providers utilise linked companies for support services.